flappyfishhh/cits5505-masters62/README.md

-# Solar Exposure Data Sharing & Analysis Platform
+# SolarScope: Solar Exposure Data Sharing & Analysis Platform

 ## Purpose of the Application

-Our project is a web-based system that allows users to upload, share, and analyze solar exposure data.
-Users can choose to keep their data private, share it with specific individuals, or make it publicly accessible to the community.
+**SolarScope** is a simple online tool that helps people upload, view, and share solar exposure data.
+You can keep your data private, share it with specific people, or let everyone see it.

-Once uploaded, the system provides intuitive visualization tools to help users make sense of their data.
-It supports insightful comparisons across regions or time periods, generates trend reports (such as seasonal or year-over-year changes), and can detect anomalies or outliers that may signal issues like equipment failure or unusual weather patterns.

-The platform also offers smart recommendations, including estimates of potential solar energy generation based on local exposure levels.
+Once your data is uploaded, SolarScope makes it easy to explore and understand using visual tools.
+You can:

+- Compare solar data across places and over time (like monthly, yearly, or by season)

+- See summaries of the data like averages, highest and lowest values

+- Spot unusual patterns or problems

+- Estimate how much solar energy your area could produce

-To support collaboration and reporting, users can export processed data in CSV, JSON, or Excel formats, and download visualizations as high-quality images or PDFs.
+You can also download your data in CSV format or save charts as images or PDFs for reports.

+SolarScope helps users make better decisions about solar panels, energy use, and planning based on real sunlight data.

 ## MasterGroup62